Azure/fleet/docs/concepts/ClusterResourcePlacement/README.md

 ## Envelope Object

-`ClusterResourcePlacement` uses the fleet hub cluster as a staging environment where customer resources are expected to be created and then propagated to the member clusters that have joined fleet based on the ClusterResourcePlacement's spec.
+The `ClusterResourcePlacement` leverages the fleet hub cluster as a staging environment from where customer resources.
+These resources are then propagated to member clusters that are part of the fleet, based on the specifications defined in the `ClusterResourcePlacement`'s spec.

-In essence, the plan is not apply/create the resources on the hub cluster to be used on the hub cluster but to propagate the resources to other member clusters in the fleet.
+In essence, the objective is not to apply or create resources on the hub cluster for local use but to propagate these resources to other member clusters within the fleet.

-There are some resources which cause **unintended side effects** when created/applied on the hub cluster.
+Certain resources, when created or applied on the hub cluster, may lead to unintended side effects.
+These include:

 - Validating/Mutating Webhook Configurations
 - Cluster Role Bindings
 - Resource Quotas
 - Storage Classes
 - Flow Schemas
 - Priority Classes
 - Ingress Classes
 - Ingresses
-- Network policies
+- Network Policies

-So we support using `ConfigMap` with a fleet reserved annotation to allow users to embed resources that may have side effects on the hub cluster within it.
-For more details please refer to this [document](../../howtos/envelope-object.md).
+To address this, we support the use of `ConfigMap` with a fleet-reserved annotation.
+This allows users to encapsulate resources that might have side effects on the hub cluster within the `ConfigMap`.
+For detailed instructions, please refer to the [document on envelope objects](../../howtos/envelope-object.md).